ray1729/clj-slack-demo/doc/overview.md

 ---
 ## Exercises

+Open the file `src/chatbot/quotes.clj` in your favourite text editor.
+There are three functions whose function body has been left for you to fill in.

 * Write a function `list-categories` to return the list of quote of the day categories.

-* Write a function `get-quote` to return a quote of the day.
+* Write a function `get-qod` to return a quote of the day.

+* Write a function `valid-qod-category?` that takes a string, `category`, and returns `true` if this is a recognized category, otherwise `false`.

-* Modify your `get-quote` function to take an optional category.
+* Modify your `get-qod` function to take an optional category.
 The function should verify that this is a valid category and retrieve a quote for that category.